Henry-Yip/Latex-Project-Astrophysics/README.md

 ```bash
 pdflatex (name of your document).tex
 ```
 You can also click "View" in TexMaker, then "print" and then "Microsoft Print to Pdf".
-However, for me, the hyperlink doesn't work if I use this method (I will investigate on that)
+However, for me, the hyperlink doesn't work if I use this method (I will investigate on that).